Accessibility Tools

 What are my monthly Marketing Levy remittance reporting requirements?

-When does the Levy start getting collected?
+When does the Marketing Levy start getting collected?

 Operators began collecting the levy on April 1, 2024.